rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 determine which of the next four possible members should be accessed.
 Members will have to be bit-masked to access their correct values.

+As you can see, we've allocated a tag for a `Symbol` type, a `Pair` type and one for a numeric[^2] type.
+The fourth member indicates an object whose type must be determined from the type id in the object header.

-These tags and masks are defined as:
+The tags and masks are defined as:

 ```rust,ignore
 {{#include ../interpreter/src/pointerops.rs:TaggedPtrTags}}
 ```

-As you can see, we've allocated a tag for a `Symbol` type, a `Pair` type and one for a numeric type.
-The fourth member indicates an object whose type must be determined from the type id in the object header.

-Making space for an inline integer type is a not-uncommon use of a tag.
-It means any integer arithmetic that fits within the available bits will not require memory lookups into the heap to retrieve operands.
-In our case we've defined the numeric type as an `isize`.
-Since the 2 least significant bits are used for the tag, we will have to right-shift the value by 2 to extract the correct integer value.
-We'll go into this implementation in more depth in a later chapter.

-Thus you can see from the choice of embedded tag values, we've optimized for identifying `Pair`s and `Symbol`s and integer math.
+Thus you can see from the choice of embedded tag values, we've optimized for fast identification of `Pair`s and `Symbol`s and integer math.
+If we decide to, it will be easy to switch to other types to represent in the 2 tag bits.

 Translating between `Value` and `TaggedPtr` will be made easier by creating an intermediate type that represents all types as an enum but doesn't require